-3.2 NEM physical vulnerability to climate and weather
+3.3 NEM physical vulnerability to climate and weather

-3.2.1 Relevant climate hazards
+3.3.1 Relevant climate hazards

-The NEM is vulnerable to weather and climate risks at all timescales.
-Ranging from the influence of antecedent conditions, through the instantaneous consequences of severe or high-impact weather-and through planning lead times of minutes (weather forecasts), weeks and months (seasonal forecasts of climate variability), years (2-10 year experimental forecasts) and decades (climate change projections).
+The NEM is vulnerable to weather and climate risks at all timescales, ranging from the influence of antecedent conditions, through the instantaneous consequences of severe or high-impact weather and through planning lead times of minutes (weather forecasts), weeks and months (seasonal forecasts of climate variability), years (2-10 year experimental forecasts) and decades (climate change projections).
 Not all assets or sectors have such vulnerabilities across all timescales.
 For example, water supply risks are mostly driven by long-term trends (decadal changes) in rainfall and streamflow, rather than by sub-daily high-impact weather.
-This is relevant to the ESCI project since the availability of high resolution (sub-daily) climate simulations for Australia is currently limited.